Skip to main content

 RevenueThe amount of money, in the shop currency, that the customer paid for the upsold product.
 This is the gross amount before any costs to the store, but after any discount the customer received.
 Revenue from other products in the order is not included.sum(upsold product revenue)

 Product profit per visitThe average product profit per unique page visit.
-A unique visit is counted once per customer.
-This is similar to revenue per visit, but takes into account the cost of goods sold.1-Click Upsells: post-purchase profit / unique post-purchase visits.
-TY Page: TY page profit / unique TY page visits.
+Similar to revenue per visit but accounts for cost of goods sold.1-Click: post-purchase profit / unique post-purchase visits TY Page: TY page profit / unique TY page visits

 Conversion rateThe percentage of offer views that resulted in an accepted offer.(accepted offers / offer impressions) x 100